Terrain prickliness: theoretical grounds for high complexity viewsheds

-\authorrunning{Acharyya et al.} {The Czech Academy of Sciences, Institute of Computer Science \and Dept. of Information and Computing Sciences, Utrecht University \and Dept. of Theoretical Computer Science, Faculty of Information Technology, Czech Technical University in Prague \and Dept. de Matem\`{a}tiques, Universitat Polit\`{e}cnica de Catalunya \and Dept. of Applied Mathematics, Faculty of Mathematics and Physics, Charles University }
+\authorrunning{Acharyya et al.} {Department of Computer Science and Engineering, National Institute of Technology, Durgapur \and Dept. of Information and Computing Sciences, Utrecht University \and Department of Computer Science, Tulane University \and Academy of ICT and Creative Technologies, NHL Stenden University of Applied Sciences \and Dept. of Theoretical Computer Science, Faculty of Information Technology, Czech Technical University in Prague \and Dept. de Matem\`{a}tiques, Universitat Polit\`{e}cnica de Catalunya }